ABC11, Radio One host townhall to address COVID-19 disparities, vaccine equity

 ABC11, in partnership with Radio One, is taking your COVID-19 questions to the experts.

-A panel of doctors will join our Tisha Powell and Radio One host Karen Clark to help guide you through this pandemic and address concerns and health disparities in communities of color.
+A panel of doctors joined our Tisha Powell and Radio One host Karen Clark to help guide you through this pandemic and address concerns and health disparities in communities of color.

 Watch on ABC11.com, the ABC11 mobile app, and the ABC11 North Carolina streaming app available on Roku, Amazon Fire TV, Apple TV and Android TV, Wednesday at 6:30 p.m.